afcarl/ecss-interpolation-scripts/README.md

 ## First step: Extract displacements from the Macro Model

+Everything in this section is inside the base folder of the repository

 * Edit `extract_Macro_displacements.py`, edit the top and change the `filename` of the input model, for example `lgtd4-SI91pss_newversion.odb`, `nodes_filename` for the csv file that lists all of the node ids for each section, for example `left_femur_nodes.csv`, then set the rotation `alpha_degrees` and the frame number `frame_num`.

-* Run it through abaqus:
+* Run such script through abaqus for each different odb file:

         module load abaqus
         abq6145 viewer noGUI=extract_Macro_displacements.py